vtex-apps/io-documentation/docs/en/Concepts/policies.md

 # Policies

-Policies are a set of permissions granted to a user or app that allows them to execute a given set of actions in an account or not.
+Policies are a set of permissions granted to a resource or a [role]() that allows or forbids them to execute a given set of actions in an account.
 In VTEX IO, policies are mostly based on [AWS's IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).

+VTEX IO accepts two kinds of policies, which are role-based and resource-based.
+The former, as the name suggests, are policies associated with a role, such as an app.
+In this case, these policies must be declared in a `policies.json` file in the app's root folder.

-Policies can be role-based in case a policy is associated with a [role](), or resource-based, in which the resource itself lists who it trusts and provides information about the context in which it trusts those agents.
+Resource-based policies, in turn, are policies assigned to a resource, such as an API endpoint.
+In this case, the resource itself may list who it trusts and provide information about the context in which it trusts those agents.
+Therefore, since the routes an app exports to the world are declared in a `service.json` file, so are the resource-based policies.

 ## Role-based policies